Skip to content

 • Value for extension.yaml: extension-site-access-configuration

-• Location in the Netlify UI: Site configuration > Build & deploy
+• Location in the Netlify UI: Project configuration > Build & deploy

 • Component name: SiteBuildDeployConfigurationSurface